InfiniteFlightAirportEditing/Airports/README.md

 ==================
 We appreciate every contribution that is made!
 Thank you very much to each person that contributes, you are really helping to make the Infinite Flight world a better place.
 <br><br>
-Airport editing run by Cameron Carmichael Alonso, Nik Barbour, Jonathan Perkins.
+Airport editing run by Cameron Carmichael Alonso, Nik Barbour, Jonathan Perkins, Sean Wangnick.
 <br><br>
 <strong>Note: by submitting anything to this project, you are bound by the <a href="https://github.com/InfiniteFlightAirportEditing/Airports/blob/master/CONTRIBUTOR%20LICENSE">Contributor License Agreement</a>.</strong>